apache/kudu/faq.md

 #### What frameworks are integrated with Kudu for data access?

-Kudu is already integrated with Impala, MapReduce, and Spark.
-Additional frameworks are expected for GA with Hive being the current highest priority addition.
+Kudu is integrated with Impala, Spark, Nifi, MapReduce, and more.
+Additional frameworks are expected, with Hive being the current highest priority addition.

 #### Can I colocate Kudu with HDFS on the same servers?